silviot/edx-platform-wiki/Shopping-Cart-and-PaidCourseEnrollment.md

 - As a user, I wish to enter myself into a course that has an associated price (single-seat purchase)
 - As a user, I wish to enter a group of people into a course that has an associated price (multiple-seat purchase)

-Note that edX.org has additional use-cases regarding the purchasing of "Verified Certifications", which will not be covered in this Documentation.
+Note that edX.org has additional use-cases regarding the purchasing of "Verified Certificates", which will not be covered in this Documentation, as the UX flows are different.

+# Acknowledgements

+This work was originally contributed to Open edX from the group at Stanford University, who was the original author.
+There have been many additions by edX employees and Open Source contributors since the original submission.